IBM/dbb/Templates/GitlabCIPipeline/README.md

 * `Setup` stage to [clone](../Common-Backend-Scripts/README.md#41---gitclonesh) the Git repository to a workspace directory on z/OS Unix System Services.
 * `Build` stage
   * to invoke the zAppBuild [build](../Common-Backend-Scripts/README.md#42---dbbbuildsh) framework,
-  * to [prepare](../Common-Backend-Scripts/README.md#49---preparelogssh) the log files and publish them to the Gitlab Artifacts.
+  * to [prepare](../Common-Backend-Scripts/README.md#49---preparelogssh) the log files and publish them as Gitlab Artifacts.
   * in case of a release pipeline, to create the release candidate tag.
 * `Packaging` stage
   * to create a package (TAR file) based on the [PackageBuildOutputs script](../Common-Backend-Scripts/README.md#44---packagebuildoutputssh)